パール(真珠)の選び方

 4. Shape

-▼Official Instagram Pearl Special〈Shapes〉
+▼Official Instagram Pearl Special Feature〈Shape〉

 trueSpecial designation of pearls (Pearl Science Institute)

-Among the pearlsThose that are of particularly good quality are given the "Special Designation."There are many names for each type of pearl, and they also vary depending on the appraisal agency.
-Here are the most well-known and trusted ones.Pearl Science InstituteUsing the name ofAmong them, we would like to recommend some special names.Let me explain.1.
-Aurora Hanadama (Akoya pearl/white)
+Among pearlsThose with particularly high quality are given a "special designation."There are many names for each type of pearl, and they also vary depending on the appraisal agency.
+Here we will introduce the most famous and trustedPearl Science InstituteUsing the name ofAmong them, we would like to recommend some special names.Let me explain.

 ▼Hojudo's Aurora Hanadama